 - Sales representatives use their advanced communication skills to sell products to their clients.
 A bachelor's degree in communications may be preferred by hiring managers.
 May 2014 median annual salary for sales representatives: $51,670

-- Teachers enjoy a rewarding career guiding the next generation of learners, whether they're children in grades K-12, adults learning English as a Second Language or new job skills.
+- Teachers guide the next generation of learners, whether they're children in grades K-12, adults learning English as a Second Language or new job skills.
 Special education teachers are currently considered in "high need."
 May 2014 median annual salary for teachers ranged from $54,120-$56,310 (depending upon grade and subject level taught)

 - Market research analysts gather information on preferences and purchases, then use it to determine how consumers operate.
 Social science courses are particularly important for marketing careers.
 May 2014 median annual salary for market research analysts: $61,290